-On 1 July 2017, the VFA implemented a three-year pilot program requiring all recreational fishers to tag the lobsters they catch and keep and report the use of tags.
-The objective of the program was to obtain an estimate of the annual recreational catch by using the number of tags used in that season to represent the number of rock lobsters removed from the stock and ascertain whether the actual catch is in line with the assumed notional catch share.
+On 1 July 2017, the VFA implemented a three-year pilot program requiring all recreational fishers to tag the lobsters they catch and keep; and report the use of tags.
+The objective of the program was to obtain an estimate of the annual recreational catch.
+The number of tags reported in that season was used to represent the number of rock lobsters removed from the stock.

-On the back of the success of the trial, the Minister committed to transitioning the trial to an ongoing program.
-This has resulted in the annual collection of recreational catch data feeding into annual stock assessments, rather than relying on notional assumptions.
-Since the start of the 2021 recreational lobster season, the rock lobster reporting program has utilised GoFishVic, a smartphone App from the Victorian Fisheries Authority, and all reporting is now completed digitally by fishers in GoFishVic.
+On the back of the success of the trial, the Minister committed to an ongoing program.
+This has resulted in the annual collection of recreational catch data feeding into stock assessments, rather than relying on notional assumptions.
+At the start of the 2021 recreational rock lobster season, the rock lobster reporting program transitioned to an entirely digital platform, utilising a Victorian government smartphone app, GoFishVic.

 Recreational catch estimates produced by this program are now intended for use in the stock assessment model.
-However, due to the disruptions from bushfires, COVID, and the data collection challenges from the recent transition to digital tagging, the most recent season of data that is considered reliable is the

-2018/19 season1.
-In the 2018/19 season 6346 kg were reported as caught and retained by recreational fishers in the Western Zone.
-Weight was calculated by multiplying the average citizen science weight in the Western Zone (1.7kg in 2018/19) by the total number of tags reported (3734 tags in 2018/19).
-(This is equivalent to 2.6% of the TACC in 2021/22 quota year.
+However, due to the disruptions from bushfires, COVID, and the data collection challenges transitioning to digital reporting, the most recent season of data considered reliable is the 2018/19 season.
+In the 2018/19 season 6,346 kg were reported as caught and retained by recreational fishers in the Western Zone.
+Weight was calculated by multiplying the average citizen science weight in the Western Zone, of 1.7kg, by the total number of tags reported that season, 3,734 tags.
+This is equivalent to 2.6% of the TACC in 2022/23 quota year, noting that the recreational fishing season runs between November and September.